marcorensch/nxd-manuals/docs/imagnifier/tutorials/dynamic-source.md

 <img src="/img/general/fields-j4.png" alt="Fields Manager in Joomla 4.x" className="bordered" />

 Use the Button on the Top left to Add a new Field.
-As field type we choose "Media" which allows us to select a BIld with the media manager later in the article editor.
+As field type we choose "Media" which allows us to select later an image with the media manager in the article editor.
 (Note: If you use the JCE Media Manager you can also select the JCE File Browser (media) field).

 <div class="alert alert--info">
-<b>Sidenote:</b> All field types are supported that save the selected image as a value.
+<b>Sidenote:</b> In general all field types  that stores the image path as value are supported.
-Plugins that support responsive viewing of images or compression cannot be used.
+3rd Party Plugins that supports responsive viewing of images or compression cannot be used with iMagnifier.
 </div>

 <img src="/img/general/image-media-field-j4-new.png" alt="New Field in Joomla 4.x" className="bordered" />

 Above you see as an example the creation mask of my custom field for the Preview / Main Image.
-In this tutorial we don't care about the column on the right, if you know how it works you can of course add the field to a group and / or assign it to a category, but in our example we leave everything on default.
+In this tutorial we don't care about the column on the right.
+But if you know how it works you can of course add the field to a group and / or assign it to a category, but in our example we leave everything on default.

 <div class="alert alert--warning">